-As any experienced Shopify theme user knows, one of the main restrictions of the Shopify platform is that there is limited changes you can make to the checkout pages — but there are some “secret” ways to tweak the way these pages look.
+As any experienced Shopify theme user knows, one of the main restrictions of the platform is that there are limited changes you can make to the checkout pages — but there are some “secret” ways to tweak the way these pages look.

 To clarify, Shopify does allow all merchants to customize the cart page (this is located at yourdomain.com/cart) through the theme editor (or by modifying the cart-template.liquid file directly), but this is distinct from the checkout pages, which are located at yourdomain.com followed by a number and “checkouts”).

 It’s also worth noting that some Shopify stores are set up to bypass the cart page entirely and direct users to the first checkout page automatically.